Kabi10/QoderAI/README.md

-# Universal Prompt Generator for Qoder IDE
+# Qoder AI - Universal Prompt Generator

 An intelligent prompt factory system that generates specialized, production-ready prompt suites for creating any digital product, application, or artifact.

 ## Overview

-The Universal Prompt Generator transforms high-level product specifications into complete, executable development workflows.
+The **Qoder AI Universal Prompt Generator** transforms high-level product specifications into complete, executable development workflows.
 Each generated prompt suite is self-contained and optimized for specific creation workflows.

 ## Features